ubx-cbp/about-bibo/docs/about-bibo/faqs-eng.md

 <br/>

 ## **When is my payment credited?**
-Payments done through the PHLPOST App are credited to the biller real-time.
+Payments done through the BIBO App are credited to the biller real-time.
 However, the biller or merchant may take a few days to reflect the payments made to their systems.

 <br/>

 # **Security / Settings**
 <br/>

-## **How secure is the PHLPOST App?**
+## **How secure is the BIBO App?**
-The PHLPOST App has employed the following security features to ensure reliable and safe virtual wallet transactions.
+The BIBO App has employed the following security features to ensure reliable and safe virtual wallet transactions.

 <ul style="margin-top:0px; margin-bottom: 0px; margin-left: -15px;">
-<li>The PHLPOST app automatically logs out the user for 3 minutes of inactivity.</li>
+<li>The BIBO app automatically logs out the user for 3 minutes of inactivity.</li>
 <li>OTP is required for all fund transfer and bills payment transactions.</li>
 <li>We adhere to the latest standards for encryption.</li>
 </ul>